ztrhgf/Powershell_CICD_repository/README.md

 - scheduled task XML definition exported on Windows Server 2012 won't pass pre-commit.ps1 validation test.
 Because it doesn't contain URI, which therefore has to be manually added.

+## [2.0.20] - 2020-03-27
+### Bug fixes
+- fixed bug that caused deletion of scheduled tasks, that were created thanks to customConfig settings in case, computer was defined in multiple objects in customConfig variable

 ## [2.0.19] - 2020-03-18
 ### Changed
 - translation of git hooks